supertwist/fundamentals/GAI4creatives.md

 ### would a dedicated Grace Hopper node be sufficient for a class of 30 students?
 How do we test?
 Cost?
 (My recollection is about $40K)
 - no...
 - assume 32 concurrent users (espedcially during class, then assume 12 hours per week per 32 users.)
+- automate usage tracking/reporting
 - is there a cluster that can support that?
 Cerberus?
 - talk to Glen: update the HPC website with current info, tutorials, etc - host on github rather than wordpress?
 - potential teaching partners - JP?
+Robert Pless?

 ---
 ## Why run our own services locally?